tylertitsworth/5th-age-srd/Classes/Wizard.md

 Daily

 **Effect:** This spell provides you with an effective magical disguise that lasts about ten minutes, making the skill check to avoid unmasking one step easier: easy if it would have been a normal task, normal if it would have been a hard task, and hard if it would have been a ridiculously hard task.
 The spell only affects your general appearance, not your size.
-It can be used to hide your features behind the generic features of another person or race.
+It can be used to hide your features behind the generic features of another person or species.
 Using it to impersonate a specific creature makes it less effective as a disguise (-2 to -5 penalty).

 | Higher Level | Effect |
 | --- | --- |